 Many of you will have heard that some teabags contain plastic.
-Consumer awareness is growing fast, following the 2017 BBC2 documentary ‘Inside the Factory’.
+Consumer awareness is growing fast, following the 2017 BBC2 documentary ‘Inside the Factory’ and the situation has improved since then.

 This environmental pollution may be invisible, but it is not insignificant.
 With 165 million cups of tea drunk in Britain each day, that’s a whole lot of microplastic on its way into our soil and water.